WPChill/rsvp/readme.txt

 Tested up to: 4.5
 Stable tag: 2.1.7

-Simple and easy to use RSVP and event management plugin to handle registrations for a single event.
+The RSVP Plugin was created to be an easy, simple to use event management plugin to handle registrations for a single event.

 == Description ==

-The <a target="_new" href="https://www.rsvpproplugin.com?utm_source=wordpress.com&utm_medium=referral">RSVP plugin</a> was created for events to make RSVP'ing easy as possible for guests.
+> <strong>A word around support:</strong> We are always here to help you with your RSVP plugin needs.
+However, we do only check in on the main WordPress forums weekly.
+>
+> If you are looking for a quicker or more in-depth support response it is suggested to check out <a href="https://www.rsvpproplugin.com/" target="_blank" title="[new window to RSVP Pro]">RSVP Pro</a> or you can <a href="https://www.rsvpproplugin.com/contact/" target="_blank">Contact Us</a> and we will help you as best as possible.

+Create and manage your event with ease.
+The RSVP plugin has been around for over five years now and will continue to be around as an easy and full featured event management plugin.
+We know how stressful running an event we are here to help make it slightly less stressful.

-= Features of the Free Version =
+= FEATURES =
 * Easy to customize text
 * No need to know a passcode to RSVP
- * Ability to enable a passcode if desired
+* Ability to set a passcode per-attendee
 * Easy attendee management
 * Relate attendees to make it easier for groups and families to RSVP together
 * Email notifications